 The structural optimization and charge density calculations were performed using the Vienna Ab-initio Simulation Package (VASP) \cite{VASP1, VASP2, VASP3}, which solves the Kohn–Sham equations self-consistently within a plane-wave basis set.
 The Projector-Augmented-Wave (PAW) method \cite{VASP4} was employed as the pseudopotential scheme, and the Perdew–Burke–Ernzerhof (PBE) functional was used to describe exchange-correlation effects \cite{DFT1, DFT2, DFT3, PBE}.
 We utilized a grid size of $0.016$~\AA$^{-1}$ in reciprocal space and a plane-wave energy cutoff of $400$~eV.
 The Brillouin zone was sampled using a Monkhorst-Pack $k$-point mesh of [11, 3, 1].
 The electronic convergence criterion was set to $10^{-4}$.
 To ensure high accuracy in the electrostatic potential, particularly in capturing charge transfer effects, a high-density FFT mesh was used.
 The optimized structures of the Pt electrodes, WSe$_2$ monolayer, and Pt–WSe$_2$–Pt heterojunctions were obtained through structural relaxation using VASP.
 The [011] crystal plane is rotated by an angle of $30.97^{\circ}$ to minimize the lattice mismatch between the electrode metal region and the WSe$_{2}$ channel region to 0.33\%.

-\subsection{NANODcal}
+\subsection{NanoDCAL}

-Nanodcal (Nanoacademic device calculator) is designed for quantitative modeling of quantum transport at the atomic level.
-The electronic transmission coefficients, $\tau(E)$, are calculated using NANODcal Nanodcal (Nanoacademic device calculator) package, which is based on density functional theory (DFT) coupled with the non-equilibrium Green’s function (NEGF) formalism~\cite{Nanodcal1,Nanodcal2,Keldysh}.
-NanoDCAL performs self-consistent calculations based on the Keldysh nonequilibrium Green's function with the linear combination of atomic orbitals (LCAO) implemented in the density functional theory (DFT).
+Nanodcal (Nanoacademic Device Calculator) is designed for quantitative modeling of quantum transport at the atomic level.
+The electronic transmission coefficients, $\tau(E)$, are calculated using the NanoDCAL package, which is based on density functional theory (DFT) coupled with the non-equilibrium Green’s function (NEGF) formalism~\cite{Nanodcal1,Nanodcal2,Keldysh}.
+NanoDCAL performs self-consistent calculations based on the Keldysh nonequilibrium Green's function with the linear combination of atomic orbitals (LCAO) implemented in DFT.
 Exchange and correlation effects were treated within the local density approximation (LDA).
 The self-consistent field (SCF) iterations were terminated once the total energy converged to within $10^{-5}$ eV.